Xammie/xammie.github.io/src/blog/1-how-i-built-my-website.md

 ## Embracing Gatsby

 I had some struggles when I started using Gatsby.
 The biggest one was that I was not familiar with GraphQL at all.
 Gatsby uses this to retrieve content like blogs or the site name.
+It is not required but makes your life easier in the long run.
 The query syntax looked a bit like what I remember from using MongoDB but there was a lot of syntax sugar that I did not understand at all.
 I was also struggling to find documentation about Gatsby.

 I really started to see the power of Gatsby once I started `npm install`ing all kinds of Gatsby plugins.
 For example